GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/games-dashboard/index.md

 !!! tip

     If you don't want to **collect any metrics at all**, use the action to disable the metrics collection at the beginning of your game.
 By doing this, no data will be sent at all.
-Of course, this means that you won't be able to follow the number of sessions played on your game.
+Be aware that you won't be able to follow the number of sessions played on your game.

-## Manage leaderboards for your games

-By clicking on the tab Leaderboards, you can access the [Leaderboard Administration](/gdevelop5/interface/games-dashboard/leaderboard-administration) interface.

-## Getting a Marketing Campaign

-You can access the [Marketing Campaigns](/gdevelop5/interface/games-dashboard/marketing) interface by clicking on the tab Marketing & Ads.